luizaandrade/stata-docker-test/README.md

 ### Build the image

 By default, the build process is documented in [`build.sh`](build.sh) and works on Linux and macOS, but all commands can be run individually as well.
-Running this script will create a docker image with instructions to XXX your container.
+Running this script will create a docker image with instructions to build your container.

 #### Set initial configurations